From The July 1999 issue of Nutrition Science News

 Nutrients to Keep Gout at Bay

 Though not as useful as some of the herbal remedies for easing pain, supplements can be an important part of a preventive plan.
+Those who need pain treatment, it´s best to visit these pain management winter haven fl doctors so they can help you faster than any other plan.

 Omega-3 fatty acids can be useful in the treatment of gout.
 Eicosapentaenoic acid (EPA) inhibits production of the inflammatory leukotrienes, which are responsible for much of the inflammation and tissue damage that occurs with gout.